SRI Stories: Bones of The Past Teach Us About The Present

 “At the time, I was one of Tyler Faith’s graduate students,” says Kasey.
 “He brought me into this project — perfect for a postdoc,” and she has been studying the bones from these Utah caves ever since.

 The collaboration between the NHMU, SRI, and local cavers made this research possible, which is providing a glimpse into the past.
 The bones range in age, from only a few weeks old to hundreds of years old.
-In terms of archaeology, this is a gold mine, allowing researchers to understand animal communities before anthropogenic climate change.
+In terms of archaeology, the caves are a gold mine, allowing researchers to understand animal communities before anthropogenic climate change.
 The data from the bones are then compared to current animal communities to see how they are affected by climate change.

 “I use the term paleoecologist,” says Kasey when describing herself.
 “I study old environments.
 And the way I do that is by studying animal bones from either archaeological or paleontological contexts.
 I then use those animals to help me reconstruct what the environment looked like.”